Some Japan lawmakers seek U-turn in regulation of moneylenders

 Today, just three consumer lenders dominate the industry.

-Acom Co (8572.T), which is 40 percent-owned by Mitsubishi UFJ Financial Group (MUFG) (8306.T), is the market leader with 713 billion yen in outstanding unsecured loans to consumers.
+Acom Co, which is 40 percent-owned by Mitsubishi UFJ Financial Group (MUFG), is the market leader with 713 billion yen in outstanding unsecured loans to consumers.

 For the banks, these businesses aren't major money spinners.
 SMBC Consumer Finance made a net profit of just 29 billion yen in the year to end-March, a fraction of the banking group's 835.4 billion yen.
 Acom contributed just 10.6 billion yen to MUFG's annual net profit of 984.4 billion yen.